by Michael Holland –

 Spotlights can be very effective in the right environments, but are terribly ineffective when used in the wrong places.

-- Highlighting the One – A spotlight shined upon a single singer during a duet performance leaves someone in the dark.
+A spotlight shined upon a single singer during a duet performance leaves someone in the dark.
 Though we can hear the music, we give all of our attention to that one person.
-When manager focuses on the success of one employee alone, he may be missing the role others played in that success.
+When a leader focuses on the success of one employee alone, he may be missing the role others played in that success.

 Coaching Thoughts – For You and Your Peers